hussainalmahmud/YOLOv8-Human-Pose-Estimation/README.md

 ### 5. `pose_custom_data_tune.py` 🔧

 - **Description**: hyperparameter tuning of the YOLOv8 pose detection model using custom datasets.
-This script can help refines the model by adjusting specific parameters to align closely with the unique features of your data.
+This script can help refines the model by adjusting specific parameters to align closely with the unique features of the data.

 - **Use Case**: Ideal when seeking to enhance the precision and effectiveness of the YOLOv8 model for specific use cases, particularly where default settings might not yield optimal results.

-**Note**: This script is designed to optimize the model's learning process through tailored hyperparameter adjustments, ensuring a more accurate and efficient performance on your custom data.
+**Note**: This script is designed to optimize the model's learning process through tailored hyperparameter adjustments, ensuring a more accurate and efficient performance on the custom data.

 - **Example Command**:
   ```bash